 If you’re looking for other ideas, head over to the Washington Trails Association hiking guide and search for “snowshoe”.
 You can find options in every corner of Washington State that has snow during the winter!

 What to Wear Snowshoeing

 One of the best things about getting your start snowshoeing is that you don’t need a lot of special gear!
-For the most part, you will want to wear the same things that you would wear on a hike.
+For the most part, you will want to wear the same things that you would wear on a winter hike.
 Being ready to get wet is critical as well as having layers for getting hot while you’re moving and getting cold quickly when you stop.
 A few specific items I recommend for snowshoeing:

 Warm mid layer: A warm insulating layer is an absolute must!
 Any warm layer you already have that will fit over your base layer and under your rain jacket is perfect.